gmlewis/godot-liverpool-rummy/README.md

 time to write a hand evaluation algorithm that would support all rounds.

-My favorite programming language is [Go](https://go.dev), and one of my least favorite programming languages is Python (which is GDScript resembles), so I wrote the more complex hand evaluation algorithm in Go with a huge suite of unit tests (since unit testing is a core beautiful feature of Go).
+My favorite programming language is [Go](https://go.dev), and one of my least favorite programming languages is Python (which is what GDScript resembles), so I wrote the more complex hand evaluation algorithm in Go with a huge suite of unit tests (since unit testing is a core beautiful feature of Go).